Does training continue as you progress through the firm? Do secondments and sabbaticals matter to you?

-When you’re thinking about which employer would suit you best, consider the elements that will affect you the most.
+Not sure which consulting firm you should apply to?
+Consider the elements that will affect you the most.
 There are five key areas you should consider before sending off your application(s).

 1. What sort of work does the consulting firm do?